 Study on waves by Spokane Department of Conservation

-The Spokane Conservation District is currently researching wave impacts on Newman Lake this year (2020).
+The Spokane Board of County Commissioners funded a Spokane Conservation District study researching wave impacts on Newman Lake this year (2020).
 Part of the research involves surveying boat owners at the public launch, photography of the entire shoreline before and after a season, monitoring the type of boat and the wave that boat generates at different locations on the lake, community surveys and more.

 All of this information will be presented to the Board of County Commissioners at the end of 2020 or beginning of 2021.